Theoretical Models of Disability

 Strength: This model is nuanced and can be used to address disability from a variety of levels.
 It can also be applied to both prevention and intervention.
 Like the medical model, the biopsychosocial model can be used to create definitions and qualifications for legal purposes.

 Weakness: It’s a little complicated to wrap your head around at first.
-It may also overlook the insights of the social identify/cultural affiliation model.
+It may also overlook the insights of the social identity/cultural affiliation model.

 We can see the biopsychosocial model in action when an occupational therapist (OT) helps someone learn to use an assistive technology and later when the OT advocates for web accessibility.